In the News

 Spotlight

-Christopher Bollinger is the Sturgill Endowed Professor of Economics in the Gatton College of Business and Economics at the University of Kentucky.
+Eleanor Krause is an Assistant Professor of Economics in the Department of Economics, Gatton College of Business and Economics at the University of Kentucky.

-Read more about Chris on his faculty page.
+Read more about Eleanor on her faculty page.